 How to encourage independent play

 It’s one thing to be wary about letting Baby run wild and free through the house, Home Alone-style.
-It’s another to want to actively encourage Baby to learn and discover things for himself, without experiencing the fear that keeps a lot of toddlers by their parents’ sides.
+It’s another to want to actively encourage Baby to learn and discover things for themself, without experiencing the fear that keeps a lot of toddlers by their parents’ sides.